Belphegor's prime: Mathematics

 Dubner noticed that 16661 is a prime number.
-By adding zeroes directly on both sides of the 666, Dubner found more palindromic prime numbers, including the Belphegor prime, which is second in the sequence.
+By adding zeroes directly on both sides of the 666, while making it always start and end with a 1, Dubner found more palindromic prime numbers, including the Belphegor prime, which is second in the sequence.
 This sequence eventually became the Belphegor primes, named after the number.
-The number of zeroes on each side of the 666 in the first few Belphegor primes is:
+The equal number of zeroes on each side of 666 in the first few Belphegor primes is: